Melanella alba

 Melanella alba is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of many species known to exist within the genus Melanella.

 Description

 The measured length of a typical shell of this species generally ranges from approximately 10 mm to as large as 19 mm.

+(Described in Latin as Eulima porcellana) The solid shell is subulate, white, and opaque.
+It has a slightly flexuous apex.
+It consists of thirteen to fourteen flattened whorls, which bear irregular, impressed lateral varices.
+The aperture is oblong-ovate.
+The anterior portion of the inner lip is thickened with callus and is scarcely reflected, while the margin of the outer lip is expanded in the middle.

 Distribution

-This species occurs in the following locations:
+This species occurs in the following locations at infralittoral and circalittoral levels: